-Your child may be able to go home the same day, your nurse will advise you.
+Your child may be able to go home the same day, this will be assessed by your nurse.
 Your child will have to stay a minimum of 4 hours on the ward.

-If you have to stay overnight you may be able to take part in the 'Care by Parent' scheme.
+If you have to stay overnight you may be able to take part in the "Care by Parent" scheme.
 This scheme enables you to take your child home early the next morning, once they have eaten breakfast.
 The evening of the operation your child will see a doctor and your nurse will explain pain relief and care at home.
 You will stay with your child overnight in the hospital.
-The nurses will not disturb you unless you have any queries.
+The nurses will not disturb you unless you have any questions.